Aliases for SATB1 Gene

 Previous GeneCards Identifiers for SATB1 Gene

 This gene encodes a matrix protein which binds nuclear matrix and scaffold-associating DNAs through a unique nuclear architecture.
-The protein recruits chromatin-remodeling factors in order to regulate chromatin structure and gene expression.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2010]
+The protein recruits chromatin-remodeling factors in order to regulate chromatin structure and gene expression. [provided by RefSeq, Apr 2016]

 GeneCards Summary for SATB1 Gene

 SATB1 (SATB Homeobox 1) is a Protein Coding gene.
-Among its related pathways are Apoptosis and survival Caspase cascade and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with SATB1 include periampullary adenocarcinoma.
+Among its related pathways are Apoptotic cleavage of cellular proteins and Apoptosis and survival Caspase cascade.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is SATB2.

 UniProtKB/Swiss-Prot for SATB1 Gene